quizerno/SBCFirm2040-lite/README.md

 make
 ```

-Once that's done, connect your RP2040 to your PC in Download mode, and copy SteelBattalionController.uf2 to the drive that shows up
+Once that's done, connect your RP2040 to your PC in Download mode (hold button while connecting), and copy SteelBattalionController.uf2 to the drive that shows up